Dialectical Behavior Therapy (DBT) in Washington DC

 Family & Friends Support Group

-Partners, parents, relatives, and close friends of clients in our DBT program often benefit from extra support and guidance.
+Partners, parents, relatives, and close friends of clients in our DBT program in the DC metro area often benefit from extra support and guidance.
 Please call 202-686-7699, extension 30 to find out the dates of our next Family and Friends information and support group.
 Refreshments and a book will be provided.